lreimer/nextgen-iac-pulumi-java/README.md

-# Next-Generation Infrastructure as Code with Pulumi and Java
+# Next-Generation Infrastructure as Code
+## Cloud Infrastructure with Pulumi and Java

 Repository for JAVASpektrum article on next generation Infrastructure as Code using Pulumi and Java.